cmusatyalab/steeleagle/docs/quickstart/backend.md

 Next, you will need to set up the OpenScout backend which is responsible for running compute engines like object detection. clone the OpenScout [repository](https://github.com/cmusatyalab/openscout) onto the server, navigate to its root directory, and run `git checkout steeleagle` followed by `docker build . -t cmusatyalab/openscout:steeleagle`.

-Finally, navigate back to the SteelEagle root directory and run `cd cnc/server` followed by `docker-compose up -d`.
+Finally, navigate back to the SteelEagle root directory and run `cd cnc/server` followed by `docker compose up -d`.
 This will start the backend in the background.

 The full command list is as follows:
 ```